Justice Kagan Forces Pro Gun Lawyer To Say Guns Can Be Banned On Subway

-Category: World Politics Hits: 6Supreme Court Justice Elena Kagan forced a lawyer who was arguing for Second Amendment rights to admit guns can be prohibited on the New York City subway system.
+Category: World Politics Hits: 10Supreme Court Justice Elena Kagan forced a lawyer who was arguing for Second Amendment rights to admit guns can be prohibited on the New York City subway system.
 The confrontation came during oral arguments about a New York state law that makes it more difficult to obtain a concealed-carry permit.
 Kagan questioned Paul Clement, a former solicitor general from Georgia W. Bush's presidency, who spoke in opposition to the law.
 When it came to the question of guns on New York City subways, Clement declined to give a straight answer.
 "You'd have to go through the analysis, I think," Clements said.
 "No, I got the analysis," Kagan interrupted.
 "But how does it cash out?
 What does it mean?"
 "I -- I don't know how those are going to cash out in particular cases," Clement insisted.
 "Because look at all the briefings we had on the history of these various things.
 And so, on behalf of my individual clients, I suppose I could give away the subway because, you know, they're not in Manhattan."
 Kagan went on to ask Clement if guns could be restricted on the New York University campus.
 "Well, NYU doesn't have much of a campus," Clement said, drawing laughter.

 Read more https://crooksandliars.com/2021/11/justice-kagan-guns-subway